19 Fun Things to Do in Roma Norte, Mexico City

 6. Dine at Meroma, one of the city's best restaurants (for those in the know)

 After hearing stellar reviews for Meroma, we had to check it out... and are we ever glad we did.
-Every dish was so good, we immediately made a reservation afterwards to try everything else on the menu.
+Every dish was so good that we immediately made a reservation afterwards to try everything else on the menu.

 Find your way to the back of Meroma's hip and sceney street level bar and take the stairs up to their intimate restaurant.
 The mid-century modern space offers creative farm-to-table dishes that will surprise your taste buds.
 Make your reservation far in advance.